Apply by 30 April 2025

 When you first start collecting points, accumulating enough of them to redeem your first reward can seem like climbing a mountain.
 Credit card issuers have recognised this, and many cards now have a sign-up or first purchase bonus designed to give your points account a kickstart and boost your enthusiasm.

-So here’s another wish you can fulfil.
-The bonus with this card is an extremely generous 100,000 points, earned by spending $3,000 on eligible purchases with the card in the first 90 days of holding it.
+So here’s another wish you can fulfill.
+The bonus with this card is an extremely generous 90,000 points, earned by spending $3,000 on eligible purchases with the card in the first 90 days of holding it.
 That’s not such a high target – $1,000 per month – especially when the $30,000 minimum income, as a basis for card application, is taken into account.
+Plus an extra 30,000 points after your first eligible purchase in year 2.
+Earning you a total of 120,000 points!

 Altitude points redemption options